crypto-org-chain/cronos/docs/gravity-bridge/pioneer11-relayer-only-deployment-guide.md

 ## Transfer funds to Relayer accounts

 You should transfer funds to the Ethereum account generated earlier.
-Gravity Bridge is deployed between the `Cronos Pioneer11` and the `Ethereum Ropsten` testnet.
+Gravity Bridge is deployed between the `Cronos Pioneer11` and the `Ethereum Goerli` testnet.

 ## Trial Run Relayer